mvolkmann/blog/src/meteor.md

 browse {% aTargetBlank 'https://atmospherejs.com/', 'atmosphere.com' %}.
 Packages without an author prefix followed by a colon are official Meteor packages.
-This page lists trending, recent, and most used packages.
+This page lists packages that are trending, recently added/updated, and most frequently used.

 To install a package from Atmosphere in your current Meteor project, enter `meteor add {package-name}`.
-This writes information about the installed packages to `.meteor/packages` to track dependencies similar to how npm uses the `package-lock.json` file.
+This writes information about the installed package to `.meteor/packages` in order to track dependencies, similar to how npm uses the `package-lock.json` file.
+It also installs packages on which this one depends.
+If the app is running, Meteor performs a
-It also installs any CSS and JS files in the app and does a "hot code push" so the effect is seen immediately, unlike installing npm packages.
+"hot code push" of the CSS and JS files in the package so the effect is seen immediately, unlike installing npm packages.

 After adding packages to a project, to update to the latest version of each, enter `meteor update`.
 This also updates to the latest version of Meteor.
 To only update packages and not Meteor, enter `meteor update --packages-only`.
 The version of each package being used can be found in the file `.meteor/versions`.